Next Start

 7/19/2021

-Computer numerical control (CNC) machinists are responsible for working with heavy-duty machinery to produce a range of parts and components from raw materials.
-They’re trained to operate machines that perform a range of functions, including grinding, cutting and drilling.
+CNC machinists are trained to operate machines that perform a range of functions, including grinding, cutting and drilling.

-CNC Machining Safety
+4 CNC Machining Safety Tips

 CNC machines can come in a range of shapes and sizes, combining mechanics and technology to produce durable parts used in many industries.

-Many of these safety tips come from the Occupational Safety and Health Administration (OSHA), which requires employers to keep a workplace free from serious hazards and exposure to moving machine parts that could cause serious injuries.
+Many of these CNC machine safety tips come from the Occupational Safety and Health Administration (OSHA), which requires employers to keep a workplace free from serious hazards and exposure to moving machine parts that could cause serious injuries.

 While many machines include safety interlocks to prevent this, it’s important that barriers and warning signs are put into place for those that don’t.